GermanBread/nixos-fhs/README.md

 Possible thanks to OCI containers!

 > **Warning**
-> This module was not tested on real hardware.
+> I tested this module on my dev host.
-> It may brick generations built with it.
+> It may not work on yours.
+> If it doesn't, open an issue!

 I recommend you use this in a setup where `/` gets wiped every reboot.